dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 ### Configuring your Router
 We need to ensure that

 - Your Raspberry Pi always gets given the same Local IP address, in my case 192.168.1.112, every time it is booted up.
+Like your Internet connection, it is no good programming Sofar2mqtt with the current Local IP only for it to change when your router dishes out a different Local IP to your Pi!
 Your router will work like your Internet IP and re-use IP addresses from a pool for the same reasons of IP address shortage.

 - Open up port 8123 (the bit after the colon in the address above) to the outside world so you can access your Home Assistant from anywhere.